 DataScience@SMU at a Glance

 Designed for working professionals, the program provides flexibility that enables you to maintain current responsibilities while earning your degree in two years or less.
-GRE waivers are available for students with three or more years of professional experience.
+There is no GRE requirement for this program.